hujb2000/hujb2000.github.io/_posts/2015-11-05-Build local develop enviroment based on EasyNode and Docker.markdown

 7. Can't work to the directory after it just mounted in the Dockerfile

-8. Any tiny modify must change the image's version
+8. You must change the image's version after anysome modify.

 # Enter Container